amir4rab/portfolio-netlifycms/src/markdown/blogs/installing-npm-on-linux-systems.md

    > nvm install node
    > ```

-every thing should be ready by now, for more information please check nvm [GitHub](https://github.com/nvm-sh/nvm).
+every thing should be ready by now, for more information please check nvms [GitHub](https://github.com/nvm-sh/nvm).